sonata-nfv/son-install/README.md

 ### Example to UPGRADE a platform (to be enhanced on future release)

-To upgrade a DEMO platform
+To upgrade a Qualification Infrastructure (QI)
+* ansible-playbook son-cmud.yml -e 'ops=upgrade environ=qi'

+To upgrade the Continuous Integration Infrastructure (CI)
-* ansible-playbook son-cmud.yml -e 'ops=upgrade environ=demo svc=all'
+* ansible-playbook son-cmud.yml -e 'ops=upgrade environ=ci'

 ### Example to DESTROY a platform

 To terminate a SP platform
-* ansible-playbook on-cmud.yml -e 'ops=destroy environ=sp svc=all'
+* ansible-playbook on-cmud.yml -e 'ops=destroy environ=sp'

 ### Dependencies